 According to reports, Mastercard, Visa, eBay, and Stripe have backed out of Facebook’s Libra payments network putting Facebook’s formidable efforts in peril.
-The news comes just days after when PayPal backed out of the project and follows months of scrutiny from regulators worldwide.
+The news comes just days after when PayPal backed out of the project and followed months of scrutiny from regulators worldwide.

 Facebook’s arranged to take over the world of cryptocurrency and online payments have not had the foremost auspicious start.
 Enter Libra, a cryptocurrency project that was declared back in June.
 Facebook said the digital coin, due to debut in 2020, will integrate with Facebook services and will provide the asset required for e-commerce transactions on its platform and beyond.